 One strategy involves using long-tail keywords, which are variations of a theme that are searched less frequently, but for which there is less competition.
 In fact “long-tail keywords” and “SEO keywords” could themselves be classified as long-tail keywords, which might explain their presence in this article.

 Another trick is to simply search your ideas.
-If the results page looks like a place your site would fit in, then it might be a good keyword to use.
+If the search results page looks like a place your site would fit in, then it might be a good keyword to use.
 If, on the other hand, the results page is filled with news items or instructional videos and this doesn’t align with your content, it means that the search engine has determined that the keyword is primarily used by those looking to inform themselves, not necessarily act at this point.
 (Those looking to utilize a more robust content strategy often involve themselves in this stage of the search by keeping a well maintained blog or YouTube channel.
 Hint: use a content calendar!)

 How Many Keywords Do I Need?